 In a pinch, your dog's approximate temperature can be measured in the axillary region (underarm).
 Simply place the tip of the thermometer into the armpit area and hold your dog's arm down until the thermometer beeps (this usually takes longer than it does for the rectal).
 Then, add one degree to the thermometer's reading to get a general idea of your dog's body temperature.
 Be aware that this measurement is not precise.
 If you are in doubt, go to your vet for an accurate temperature check.

-- Get a thermometer you can dedicate as "pets-only" and label it well so humans don't accidentally use it!
-If your thermometer has a "fever alert" warning, ignore it since dog's temperature is higher than humans.
+- If your thermometer has a "fever alert" warning, ignore it since a dog's temperature is higher than that of humans.

 - Avoid using glass thermometers.
-These can break and harm your dog and they take about two minutes to get a reading.
+These can break and harm your dog.
+Also, they take about two minutes to get a reading.
 Most dogs won't stay still that long.